 Add your webhook

-Log into Postmark and open the Server you want to configure the webhooks for.
-Under the“Settings” tab, select“Webhooks” and then click“Add webhook.”
+Log into Postmark and open the Server you want to configure the webhooks for:

 Select your events

-For the Bounce and Spam Complaint webhook, you’ll see the"Include message content" options.
+For the Bounce and Spam Complaint webhook, you’ll see the “Include message content” options.
 Message content includes the content type and body of the message.
-The open webhook, you will see the option for "Post only on first open" checkbox.
-Post only on first click will only notify your server when a user clicks a link in your message for the first time.
+For the Open webhook, you will see the option for “Only post on first open”.
+With this checked, Postmark will only send a webhook on the first time a message is opened.

 You can add up to 10 webhooks with any combination of events.